NeginAz/data_analysis_KNN_classification/README.md

 This dataset includes 14 features and 303 instances, with the classification target being the presence or absence of heart disease (binary classification: 0 or 1).
 Objectives

+### Data Exploration:
-## Data Exploration: Clean the data, deal with missing values, and perform normalization (min-max and z-score).
+Clean the data, deal with missing values, and perform normalization (min-max and z-score).
 Generate exploratory visualizations such as pair plots and calculate statistical properties like mean, variance, skew, and kurtosis.
-k-NN Classification:
+### KNN Classification:
 Train and evaluate KNN classifiers on both datasets.
 Perform parameter tuning using cross-validation and report the best-performing k value.
 Compare weighted k-NN methods and explore alternative distance metrics.

 ## Methods

-### Data Cleaning: Handled missing values using interpolation, approximations, and smoothing.
+### Data Cleaning:
+Handled missing values using interpolation, approximations, and smoothing.
 Exploratory Plots: Generated pair plots for feature exploration and used correlation coefficients to identify feature relationships.
 Model Training & Validation:
 Iris Dataset: Applied 5-fold cross-validation.
 Heart Disease Dataset: Used train-validate-test split (80%-10%-10%) for model tuning.
-### Performance Evaluation: Assessed classification accuracy, AUC, and F-score.
+### Performance Evaluation:
+Assessed classification accuracy, AUC, and F-score.
 Results

 Best k-value was determined for each dataset, leading to improved classification accuracy.